Adaptive Experimental Design Using Shrinkage Estimators: Simulation design

-Also set fixed the sequential experimental design procedure: \begin{itemize} \item \texttt{b1}: batch size.
-How many observations are used to get initial estimates of mean and variance before risk minimization or other adaptive algorithm starts up. \item Choose a risk function, from the following options: Stein min, Bock, Dimmery, Neyman.
+Also set fixed the sequential experimental design procedure: \begin{itemize} \item \texttt{b1}: initial batch size.
+How many observations are used to get initial estimates of mean and variance before risk minimization or other adaptive algorithm starts up.
+Set to 100, a rough upper bound to the $\sqrt{N}$ suggestion from \cite{zhao2023adaptive}. \item Choose a risk function, from the following options: SURE-min, Bock, Dimmery, Neyman.
 Alternatively, you can follow complete randomization, where instead of minimizing the risk at each step, you just sequentially iterate through the different treatment arms.
-TODO explain Neyman. \item Choose a list of estimators, from the following options: difference in means, Stein min, Bock, Dimmery. \end{itemize}
+The Neyman risk minimizes the variance by minimizing the sum of the diagonal of the covariance matrix of the treatment effects, $\hat{\bsSig}_i$ (see below). \item Choose a list of estimators, from the following options: difference in means, SURE-min, Bock, Dimmery. \end{itemize}

 Finally, fix \texttt{n.iters}, the number of iterations for the experiment.

 Note that there are two components that can be chosen independently: the risk function, and the estimator.
 For example, you could do sequential assignment using the Bock risk function, but then after the experiment is over, you could estimate the treatment effects without shrinkage using the difference-in-means estimator.